warrayquipsome/Chillax/README.md

 <details>
 <summary>Raw GitHub Links</summary>

-Raw links are also another option for using the theme and most client mod supports them, but there are some inconveniences.
+Raw links are also another option for using the theme, and most client mod supports them, but there are some inconveniences.
 For instance, when the theme gets updated, you will **lose all the customization** that you did on top of Chillax.